Permutation Recovery on Manifold Data via Spectral Seriation: Theoretical guarantee

+\begin{assumption} The time points $t_i$ follow the uniform distribution on $[0, 2\pi]$ for $i \in [N]$. \end{assumption} This uniform assumption guarantees that the whole curve is covered in the observations.
+For non-uniformly distributed time points, \cite{cheng2022eigen} and \cite{peoples2021spectral} suggest a graph Laplacian based on density correction.
+In practice, our spectral seriation algorithms could adopt this generalized graph Laplacian for non-uniform $t_i$, while the theoretical analysis becomes more involved. \begin{assumption} There is a constant $\epsilon > 0$, so that $\sup_{i \in [N]}\|e_i\|\leq \epsilon$. \end{assumption}

-Assumption \ref{aspt:manifold} requires the system $X(t)$ to be a regular isometric embedding to estimate.
-Here $L_{\calM}$ measures (upper bounds) the curvature of the embedding.
-Assumption \ref{aspt:uniform} assumes a uniform distribution of the time points for simplicity.
-It guarantees the whole curve to be covered.
-Assumption \ref{aspt:noise} assumes a uniform bound on the magnitude of noise.
-In more challenging settings, say a diverging $d$, one may need to denoise the data so that Assumption \ref{aspt:noise} holds.
-A brief discussion on data denoising algorithm and theoretical results can be found in Appendix \ref{subsec:app}.
+Under this assumption, the noise is uniformly bounded by a constant $\epsilon$, which plays an important role in accuracy analysis.
+Assumptions of similar form can be found in manifold learning literature \citep{garcia2020error,ding2023learning}.
+In more challenging settings where $d \to \infty$, one may need to denoise the data so that the noise level $\epsilon$ remains constant.
+A brief discussion on data denoising algorithms and theoretical results can be found in \cite{whiteley2022statistical}, \cite{tong2025uniform}, and our appendix.

+These assumptions allow us to analyze the estimation error.
+The estimation error consists of two components, which lie in approximating the manifold Laplacian of $\calM$ by the empirical graph Laplacian $L^Z$.
+The first arises from discretization: the map $X(t)$ is continuous, but only $N$ time points are observed.
+Even without noise, the graph Laplacian based on $X_i$ is a discrete approximation, which becomes accurate only as the sampling becomes arbitrarily dense, i.e., $N \to \infty$.
+The second arises from noise: estimation of $\bft$ and $\bfpi$ requires pointwise accuracy, instead of an accurate estimate of model parameters.
+Therefore, the observation noise $e_i$ introduces an inherent error that vanishes only when the noise level $\epsilon \to 0$.
+These two conditions address different aspects of the problem and cannot replace one another.